apcountryman/microlibrary/docs/rom.md

 The `::microlibrary::ROM::String` type is used for handles to null-terminated strings that may be stored in ROM.
 This type defaults to `char const *`.
-A custom HIL can replace this type with a HIL specific version by doing the following:
+A custom HIL can replace this type with a HIL specific version if `MICROLIBRARY_TARGET` is `HARDWARE` by doing the following:
 - Provide a `microlibrary-custom` library that provides `microlibrary/hil/rom.h`
 - Define `MICROLIBRARY_ROM_STRING_IS_HIL_DEFINED` to be a value that will be evaluated as true by the preprocessor (e.g. `1`) in `microlibrary/hil/rom.h`